Budget playroom ideas – 10 designs that inspire creativity

 A playroom is the one space in the home where you can cut-loose and indulge your sense of fun when choosing a decorating scheme – even if you are on a relatively tight budget.

 While it is essential to set an interior design budget and stick to it, it is also important to design a home playroom that you and your child will love.
-So, if you're forever organizing your playroom, take note: there are plenty of inspirational tips and toy storage ideas that don't skimp on style.
+So, if you're forever organizing your playroom, take note: there are plenty of inspirational tips, playroom storage ideas and toy storage ideas that don't skimp on style.
 And if you're looking for beautiful girls' bedroom ideas or bedroom ideas for boys too, these budget playroom ideas will work for everyone.

 1. Use a combination of modular storage